-He wrote a letter to the president of Kroger, describing his ideas that would eventually revolutionize the industry, his letter went unanswered.
-Undaunted, and confident in his ability to see his idea become a reality, he quit his job and moved his family to Long Island.
+Cullen’s letter went unanswered.
+Undaunted and confident in his ability to see his idea become a reality, Cullen resigned and moved his family to Long Island.

 A positive relationship between management and employees has been one of the greatest contributors to the success of King Kullen.
-A leader in employee relations, King Kullen surprised the industry by providing their employees with insurance, vacation and pay raises in the late 30′s and by 1940 was firmly established as New York’s premier supermarket.
+A leader in employee relations, King Kullen surprised the industry by providing its employees with insurance, vacation, and pay raises in the late 1930s, and by 1940 was firmly established as New York’s premier supermarket.

-In the annals of merchandising history, Michael J. Cullen’s story stands out as one of vision, courage and tenacious perseverance.
+In the annals of merchandising history, Michael J. Cullen’s story stands out as one of vision, courage, and tenacious perseverance.
 Like the best of the innovators from our nation’s past, the contributions he made to society during his lifetime continue to affect us to this day.
-Today, three generations later, King Kullen is still family controlled and operated, remains a leader in the supermarket industry and is recognized by the Smithsonian Institute as America’s First Supermarket.
-We’ve added a lot since that first store opened.
-Pharmacies with online refills, a large catering and prepared foods department, freshly baked breads and sweets, and healthy and organic areas in many stores.
-From that very first store, we’ve now grown to over 42 locations around Long Island, and we’re still going strong.